OliverClements/esxi-elcapitan-isoscript/README.md

 Run the script anywhere and watch/wait/make a cup of tea (it takes about 10 minutes) – eventually an iso will appear on your desktop, ready for an ESXi datastore.

+Make sure you've got at least 20gb free on your system drive.

 # To-Do

 Figure out a better way to present user feedback because I am terrible at shell scripting